anthonybudd/REST-API-Dev-Course/Course/Migrations.md

 # Migrations
-Over the life-cycle of your app you will need to make changes to the database.
-To keep these changes uniform acrros the dev team and our hosting enviroments we save the history of the database design as code in our repo.
-These instructions to re-create the database are called migrations.
+Over the life-cycle of your app you will need to make changes to your app's database structure.
+To keep these changes uniform across the dev team and hosting environments, we save the history of the database design as code in our repo.
+These *instructions* to re-create the database are called migrations.

 [Sequelize provides support for migrations](https://sequelize.org/master/manual/migrations.html).

 ### Naming Convention
 It is very important to name your migrations correctly.
-All files in your `src/database/migrations/` folder must follow this naming convention.
+All files in your `src/database/migrations/` directory must follow this naming convention.

 ```
 YYYYMMDDHHMMSS-ACTION-TABLE.js